 Furthermore, too much of our negative self-worth is inaccurate.
 It is based upon a negativity bias - the tendency to focus selectively on negative information - and confirmation bias - the tendency to over-focus on information that agrees with what we already believe.
 But universally, I find negatives are only a small minority of our qualities, accomplishments, and behaviors.
 What if we learned to accurately evaluate our strengths and foibles?
 Don't think about yourself as an "addict" or a person who struggles with addiction.
 That makes for a negative identity and that is maintained by those biases.
-You are a learner who is achieving a lot and working to achieve even more.
+You are working on moving from being a struggler to being a learner who is achieving a lot and working to achieve even more.